 Be careful not to underestimate your child's condition.
 Are their 'better days' actually free of pain and discomfort, or just relatively so by their standards?
 It may be that, for the purposes of claiming DLA, you have to accept that your child doesn't have any 'good days' at all - they have just learnt to deal positively with their condition.
-Having to think about this may be upsetting, so please make sure there is someone available to offer you support if you need it.
+Having to think about this may be upsetting, so it may be helpful to have someone available to offer you support if you need it.